-Register for Free Tribal Public Safety Dialogue Session June 29th
+Tribal Public Safety Dialogue Session to be Held October 26th

 We encourage tribal citizens and responders to join the sessions and utilize this collaborative environment to share their experiences, challenges and success stories.

 If you have any questions about these sessions or experience any technical issues signing up, please contact firstname.lastname@example.org.

 Do you have a suggestion for a future session?
 Submit your idea here.

 LSU NCBRT/ACE is a national center for emergency preparedness and response training has endeavored to provide relevant training for tribal, state, local and territorial responders.
 Our team looks forward to working with your tribal nation and all Indian Country.
 Together we will work to overcome this pandemic and to better prepare protect our communities from all threats.